 When trying to ascertain what happened to cause your child’s injury at school or nursery, it is important to remain calm and ask easy questions which do not require overly detailed answers – especially if your child is injured at school by another child – UK children are often reluctant to get others in trouble, so it’s essential to tread carefully.
 In order to get a full picture of the accident and how the injury occurred, here are some good prompting questions you should ask your child before you claim school or nursery accident compensation:

 - Where was the teacher/staff member?

 - What were you doing at the time?

 - Were there any other children there?

 - Did anyone tell you to stop doing what you were doing?

 Once you have the basics of what happened, you can ask more detailed questions but remember to keep it simple, especially with young children.
 You may want to ask these questions over a period of time to avoid stressing or worrying your child into giving incorrect answers.

 Once you know what happened, it is essential that any accident is reported to the school or nursery as they have a legal responsibility to report any serious accident to the Health and Safety Executive (HSE).
-You cannot make a claim for compensation after an accident if you have not reported it to your child’s school or nursery.
-Once you have, you can now begin your claim for compensation.
+You cannot make a claim for nursery accident compensation after an accident if you have not reported it to your child’s school or nursery.
+Once you have, you can now begin your claim for school or nursery accident compensation.